0721155685

 No. You are in charge of your counselling process, and you decide what you want to share with me.
 Counselling works best when you are completely open about the issues you specifically choose to focus on, but you can always discuss with me which parts of your life you want to be open about and what parts of your life you wish to keep private.

+This depends on what you want to achieve and how quickly.
 I can accommodate weekly and twice-weekly counselling sessions because the evidence shows that this is the most effective way to conduct the process.
+I can give a more specific answer to this question after we have had an intake session.

 Counselling is a process and works over time.
 One session is unlikely to have any lasting benefit.

-Because the body and the mind are so closely related, giving medical information helps a counsellor to understand your health context, to keep track of your baseline for functioning, and to help you to look out for unusual symptoms.
+Because the body and the mind are one system, giving medical information helps a counsellor to understand your health context, to keep track of your baseline for functioning, and to help you to look out for unusual symptoms.

 No. Counsellors and psychologists cannot prescribe any medication.
 Only psychiatrists, who are medical doctors, can prescribe meds.